What CASE studentships offer

 The CASE partner can come from the public, private or third sector.
 However, organisations eligible to receive NERC research funding are not allowed to be a CASE partner.
 This includes research institutes and independent research organisations (IROs) as described in this definition.

-Public sector research establishments (PSREs) are eligible to be CASE partners.
+As an exception to the above, public sector research establishments (PSREs) are eligible to be CASE partners for NERC studentships.

 CASE partners have to supplement the studentship by: